mobileink/dartrix/doc/development.md

 ## terminology

-* package: all the stuff in the package root directory
+* package: all the stuff in a package root directory
 * package config: the list of its deps
+** NB: each dep is also a pkg
 * package uri: a uri of the form `package:foobar_dartrix`; NOT the file:// uri of its root directory.
 The package URI resolves to
   <root>/lib/, NOT <root>/ - the former is called the PkgUriRoot, the
   latter, the PkgRoot.
 * package name: `foobar_dartrix`
+* package root:  package name qua directory
+* package uri root:  package_root/lib
 * plugin name:  `foobar`

 * app name  : `dartrix`
 * app suffix: `_dartrix`

-* package root:  package name qua directory
+Dartrix is composed of several commands and a lib.
+To distinguish between the dartrix app, cmds, and plugins:

+* cmdPkg - the pkg for the command, by default always dartrix for each cmd ** resolveCmdPkgRoot(), etc
+* pluginPkg

 ## packages and package configs